Earhart's 'Modern' Analysis Evaluated The Most Significant Amelia Earhart Disappearance Investigations

 including over a dozen eyewitness conveyances.
 His research also concluded Earhart and Noonan went down at Mili atoll, but

 he did not offer a conclusion on what became of them afterward.
-When I met Don Wilson in Atchison, Kansas at the Amelia Earhart
+I was pleased to learn when I met Don in Atchison, Kansas

-friend, Amelia Earhart who he'd met during his mid-1930s adolescent years, and how she became Irene Craigmile Bolam after
+he had met during his mid-1930s adolescent years, and how she became Irene O'Crowley

-she disappeared in 1937.
-The Gervais-Irene's picture is featured on the book's cover.
-He actually came to know her as 'Irene'
+Craigmile after she disappeared in 1937.
+The picture Joe Gervais took of the post-war only Irene is featured on his book's cover.
+Myers actually came to know Amelia as 'Irene'

-in the 1970s and he recorded phone conversations they had, some of which Protecting Earhart archived.
-He also included
+in the 1970s and he recorded phone conversations they had, some of which Protecting Earhart has archived.
+He also

-transcripts of their phone conversations in his book.
-Myers was interviewed for comment in the 1982 Woodbridge New Jersey
+included sveral transcripts of their phone conversations in his book.
+Myers was interviewed for comment in the 1982 Woodbridge

-News Tribune series after the Gervais-Irene died, and was generally portrayed by its reporters as a curious anomally to
+New Jersey News Tribune series that questioned Amelia becoming Irene, and was generally portrayed by its reporters as a

-the Irene-Amelia story.
-It is evident those who knew him believed he was sincere and did not make up any of what he claimed
+curious anomally to the story.
+It is evident those who knew him believed he was sincere and did not make up any of what

-to know.
-Working against him however, was the generally held literary opinion of his book as a non-linear read, and one
+he claimed to know.
+Working against him however, was the opinion of his book marking a non-linear read where Myers' personal

-where Myers' personal emotions ran high when it came to the Irene-Amelia conveyance.
-I have corresponded some with Barabara
+emotions ran high when it came to the 'Amelia became Irene' conveyance.
+I have corresponded some with Barabara Wiley, who

-Wiley who wrote the book with Mr. Myers; she affirmed Mal Paso (Clint Eastwood's company) had expressed interest in and
+wrote the book with Mr. Myers; she affirmed Mal Paso (Clint Eastwood's company) had expressed interest in and even courted

-even courted Myers' participation to develop a film project based on his story, although it never materialized.
-No matter,
+Myers' participation to develop a film project based on his story, though it never materialized.
+No matter, Meyers, who

 The Earhart Disappearance: